What does having a good Wedding Workflow mean to you?

-4. GET READY WITH YOUR GEAR
+4. WEDDING WORKFLOW: GET READY WITH YOUR GEAR

+Prepping gear as part of your Wedding Workflow is a must-do.
 The day or two before a wedding, you should get your gear ready and gather the wedding invitation suite into a folder.
 Charge your camera and flash batteries, clear memory cards, and check your lighting equipment.
 Check your lenses and clean them.
 This will help you stay cool when the time comes to pick up your bag and reach the venue.

 5. ARRIVE AT THE VENUE EARLY

 This tip is mostly for the new wedding photographers but can apply to both novice and expert.
 If you have never been to the venue before, get an early start.
 You can check in with the other vendors, set up any gear you want, and get a feel of the venue by doing this.
 This way you are doing yourself and your clients a favor by walking around and understanding the venue better.
 You also have some time for damage control if any of your gear goes missing or becomes faulty.

 Start photographing the wedding — from getting ready to the reception.
 Photograph candids throughout the day and formals and details in between.
 Once everything is done, congratulate the bride and the groom and head home.